-Scientists and engineers from the Savannah River National and director of technology partnerships at SRNL, says part-Laboratory will continue tackling applied and technical chalnerships that can be executed through Cooperative Research and Development Agreements, or a Strategic Partnership lenges when the doors of the more than 60,000-square foot Advanced Manufacturing Collaborative open in 2025.
-The Project agreement are a key focus.
-Advanced Manufacturing Collaborative provides a platform CRDAs and SPPs are just two of several ways to partner for public-private partnerships - connecting industry, acawith any DOE national laboratory.
-Non-federal entities that demia and government - to improve advanced manufacturing are looking for a mutually beneficial collaborative research opin areas such as additive manufacturing, AI-driven automaportunity and can contribute in-kind resources, e.g. persontion, and novel materials for fusion energy, energy resilience nel, equipment, facilities, etc. may opt to enter into a CRDA and nuclear applications.
-Leveraging SRNL's historical exagreement; while industry, nonprofit institutions, and other pertise in separations science and materials science, and by non-federal organizations that desire to utilize the AMC's integrating AI-driven process optimization tools, SRNL can highly specialized facilities, equipment, or SRNL scientists accelerate the next generation of manufacturing technologies and engineers by fully outsourcing a specific task or scope of for energy, defense, and cleanup applications. work to the lab may choose an SPP.
-In either case, funding
+Scientists and engineers from the Savannah River National Laboratory will continue tackling applied and technical challenges when the doors of the more than 60,000-square foot Advanced Manufacturing Collaborative open in 2025.
+The Advanced Manufacturing Collaborative provides a platform for public-private partnerships - connecting industry, academia and government - to improve advanced manufacturing in areas such as additive manufacturing, AI-driven automation, and novel materials for fusion energy, energy resilience and nuclear applications.
+Leveraging SRNL's historical expertise in separations science and materials science, and by integrating AI-driven process optimization tools, SRNL can accelerate the next generation of manufacturing technologies for energy, defense, and cleanup applications.